chaoskane1314/Customer-Acquisition-Rentention-Using-Experian-Data/README.md

 <BR>
 This make sense, since both insurance usually come together.

 We can use the same technique to examine other pairs with high correlation as well.
-By doing so, it might lead to elimination of collinearity for a better model building in the future.
+By doing so, it might reduce the effect of collinearity for a better model fit in the future.

 ## Hypothesis Testing